Here’s the lowdown.

 For those folks suffering with digestive issues and have trouble absorbing meat proteins, it’s best to braise them for long periods of time, or cook in a stew to help break down the proteins.

-If you are feeling cold and can’t warm up, red-blooded animals may be the best choice: lamb, beef, goat, duck, and wild game.
+If you are feeling cold and can’t warm up, red-blooded grass-fed animals may be the best choice: lamb, beef, goat, duck, and wild game.
 If you are anemic, low iron, B12 deficient and low vitamin D, organ meats, like Sautéed Chicken Livers, may be a good choice.

 If you are suffering from adrenal fatigue and digestive problems, animal stocks, rich in collagen and easily absorbable minerals, is literally like liquid gold that can increase vitality and energy.

 For many folks, when they support the adrenals their thyroid conditions naturally clear up.

 I worked with a client that was suffering from adrenal fatigue and goiter.
 She hadn’t been diagnosed with thyroid disease yet, but she was showing the signs that it was coming.
 She began drinking bone stocks on a daily basis and within two weeks she was feeling better than she had in two years.
 Stocks are powerful nutrition!

 Eating warm-blooded animals can create a feeling of inner warmth, while cold-blooded animals like fish create a cold sensation in the body.
 I’ve worked with many clients that were eating fish as their main source of animal protein and they would often complain of feeling cold.
 By altering their proteins, and adding more warm-blooded animals, they began heating up.